This is a quick post for

 I found this wood print on line that is attributed to Uncle Henry circa 1964.
 I believe it is one of his because it is definitely the style I remember.

-So you see Chicky, artists do influence more people then they know.
+Chicky, artists do influence more people then they know.
 And technology can make you live forever (kind of like Highlander).
 I don't think Uncle Henry ever saw a computer, but 20 some years after his death, his art and influence are still around.
 If I find anymore of his work at my sister's, maybe I'll do another post.

 EDIT: I forgot that I found some on-line pics of Uncle Henry's Book.
 My sister L may even have copies of the book.
 I can remember seeing a whole box of them in his studio - many years ago.